 As podcasts have grown in popularity, my program list has expanded considerably.
 I rarely listen to every episode of a show (unless it’s narrative).
 It’s more enjoyable to dip into different shows or episodes that pique my interest.

-Here are ten podcasts I’d like to recommend today, in hopes you might return the favor and recommend a few for me to consider also.
+Here are nine podcasts I’d like to recommend today, in hopes you might return the favor and recommend a few for me to consider also.
 Please note that these recommendations should not be considered an endorsement of all the content, particularly the shows that are more political or historical in nature.
 I gravitate toward programs that tell interesting stories or offer a perspective that provokes thought and reflection, regardless of whether I agree with them on all points.